Application Deadline: 15th October 2021.

 - One writing sample (article or chapter) from current PhD program

 You are NOT expected to submit a copy of your passport when applying for the PhD visiting fellowship programme.
-If you are offered the scholarship, we will ask you to confirm that you have a passport that is valid for the duration of the scholarship and at least six months after (or whatever is required at the time of application for residence and work permit in Denmark).
+If you are offered the scholarship, you will be asked to handle any visa issues that may be relevant yourself.
 Collection of personal data will be kept at a minimum, stored safely and will not be used for any other purposes.

-Applications with all relevant attachments should be forwarded to [email protected] by 31st July 2020 (COB).
+Applications with all relevant attachments should be forwarded to [email protected] by 23.00hrs East Africa time (EAT) on 15th October 2021.

 For More Information: